jacg/nain4/doc/src/n4-shape.md

 + `x`
 + `half_x`

 and their equivalents for `y` and `z`.

-Unlike Geant4, nain4 favours the use of full lengths instead of half-lengths.
-Using half-lengths creates noise by either introducing `/2` operations continuously or by defining variables with long names to indicate this subtle detail.
+Unlike Geant4, `nain4` favours the use of full lengths instead of half-lengths.
+Using half-lengths creates noise by either introducing `/2` operations continuously or by defining variables with long names to indicate the subtle but important distinction between half- and full-lengths.
 For instance, in order to create a cube of side 1 m in pure `G4`:

 ```c++
 auto box_half_length = 0.5*m;